 - 1. Public Water Supply.
 Water distributed to the public through a physically connected system of treatment, storage and distribution facilities serving a group of largely residential customers that may also serve industrial, commercial, and other institutional operators.
 Water Withdrawn directly from the Basin and not through such a system shall not be considered to be used for Public Water Supply Purposes. - 2.
 Self-Supply Commercial and Institutional.
-Commercial uses include Water used by motels, hotels, restaurants, office buildings and institutions, both civilian and military.
-This category also includes Water for mobile homes, hospitals, schools, air conditioning and other similar uses not covered under a
+Commercial uses include Water used by motels, hotels, restaurants, office buildings and institutions, both civilian and military, that would not otherwise be considered Public Water Supplies.
+This category also includes Water for mobile homes, hospitals, schools, air conditioning and other similar uses not covered under a public supply.
+In addition, this category includes amusement and recreational Water uses such as snowmaking and Water slides.